isovector/certainty-by-construction/src/book/Chapter2-Numbers.lagda.md

   data IsEven : ℕ → Set where  -- !
 1
 ```

-Every type we have seen so far has been of the form `data X : Set`, but at
+Every type we have seen so far has been of the form `keyword:data` `X :`
-[1](Ann) we have `type:ℕ` `→` `type:Set` on the right side of the colon.
-Reading
+`type:Set`, but at [1](Ann) we have `type:ℕ` `→` `type:Set` on the right side of
-this as a type declaration directly, it says that this type `type:IsEven` we're
+the colon.
+Reading this as a type declaration directly, it says that this type
-currently defining *is exactly* the function we were looking for earlier---the
+`type:IsEven` we're currently defining *is exactly* the function we were looking
-one with type `type:ℕ → Set`.
-Because of this parameter, we say that
+for earlier---the one with type `type:ℕ → Set`.
+Because of this parameter, we
-`type:IsEven` is an *indexed type*, and that the `type:ℕ` in question is its
+say that `type:IsEven` is an *indexed type*, and that the `type:ℕ` in question
-index.
+is its index.

 Every constructor of an indexed type must fill-in each index.
 To a first
 approximation, constructors of an indexed type are *assertions* about the index.